Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes: Introduction

-We studied these theories \eqref{(1.1)},\eqref{(1.2)} in previous articles \cite{ch5,ch6} at values of $N_F$ in the range $3N_c/2<N_F<3N_c$, i.e. within the conformal window.
-The purpose of this article is to consider the range $N_c+1<N_F<3N_c/2$.
-For such values of $N_F$, as was argued in detail in \cite{ch1} (see section 7 therein), the UV free direct theory \eqref{(1.1)} enters smoothly at $\mu<\la$ into the effectively massless perturbative (very) strongly coupled regime with $a(\mu\ll\la)\sim (\la/\mu)^{\nu_Q\,>\,0}\gg 1$.
+We studied these theories \eqref{(1.1)},\eqref{(1.2)} in previous articles \cite{ch5,ch6,epj} at values of $N_F$ in the range $3N_c/2<N_F<3N_c$, i.e. within the conformal window.
+The purpose of this article is to consider in details the range $N_c<N_F<3N_c/2$.\\

+According to Seiberg's view of the standard direct (i.e. without fields $\Phi^i_j$)\, ${\cal N}=1$ SQCD at $N_c+1<N_F<3N_c/2$, with the scale factor $\la$ of $SU(N_c)$ gauge coupling and direct quarks with $m_Q=0$ (or with $m_Q\ll\Lambda$), the regime of the direct theory at $\mu<\la$ is in this case: {\bf `confinement without chiral symmetry breaking'} (as far as small $m_Q\neq 0$ can be neglected).
+And {\bf the dual theory is considered as the lower energy form of the direct theory}.
+This means that all direct quarks remained massless (or light), but hadrons made from these massless (or light) quarks and direct gluons {\bf acquired large masses $\sim\la$ due to mysterious confinement with the string tension} $\sigma^{1/2}\sim\la$, and decoupled at $\mu<\la$.
+Instead of them, there mysteriously appeared massless (or light) composite solitons.
+These last are particles of the dual theory.\\

+This picture was questioned in \cite{ch1} (see section 7 therein).
+It was argued that, with the unbroken chiral flavor symmetry $SU(N_F)_L\times SU(N_F)_R$ and unbroken R-charge, it is impossible to write at $\mu\sim\la$ the nonsingular superpotential of the effective Lagrangian of massive flavored hadrons with masses $\sim\la$ made from direct massless (or light) quarks.~ \footnote{\, This is similar to our ordinary QCD with the scale factor $\Lambda$ of the $SU(3)$ gauge coupling.
+Then, with confinement and with three massless (or light) quarks, but without breaking of chiral symmetry $SU(3)_L\times SU(3)_R$, it is impossible e.g. to have in the effective hadron Lagrangian at $\mu\sim\Lambda$ the massive nucleons with the mass $\sim\Lambda$, as the term $\sim\Lambda {\ov N} N$ in the potential is incompatible with the unbroken chiral symmetry.
+And the situation in ${\cal N}=1$ SQCD is even more restrictive because the superpotential is holomorphic and due to additional R-charge conservation. }